fbpx

 What now?

 Although we’ll be letting go of the physical space, our community is stronger than ever.
-We’ll continue our work through the Australian South Asian Centre (ASAC)- our impactful events, workshops, conversations and membership-based community.
+We’ll continue our work through the Australian South Asian Centre (ASAC)- our impactful events, book club, workshops, conversations and membership-based community.
 We focus on amplifying the voices and work of South Asian women and building a strong community grounded in values of generosity, love and a get-things-done attitude.
 This experience has ignited a fire within us to do something similar in the long-term future, so in the meantime, we’ll keep an eye out for funding opportunities/properties for Soul House 2.0.

 I can’t count the exact number but around 1000+ people across the world reached out via Facebook/Instagram about Soul House.
 Many were women who echoed the sentiment I had when we started “I wish this existed when I went through what I went through.”
 The donors and volunteers who have come together to help support this have shown us how generosity and seva can make anything possible.
-If you have a story to share from your experience at Soul House use the #SoulHouseMelbourne – there were 100’s of heartwarming stories – whether it was your first artistic performance at one of our gatherings, or you met your new best friend or a moment of peace and tranquility – we’d love to relive the memories.

 Who made this possible?